praveenraj20/git-action-CICD/README.md

 # git-action-CICD

-update execute permission for gradlew command
+to update the execute permission for gradlew command

 -> git update-index --chmod=+x gradlew